KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     blue
 ```

 When you use this in an `if()` statement, a value that is returned is a `True` value.
-If no value is return then it is a `False` value.
+If no value is returned then it is a `False` value.
 Both of these next statements will evaluate to `True`.

 ``` posh
     $data = @('red','green','blue')